 Be in touch if you intend to put forward an application for internal and external funding opportunities.

-As Research Director for Projects and Impact, Dr Celia Donert provides academic advice on composing project proposals, and reviews all proposals prior to submission to ensure strong funding applications.
-The Research Director also works with the Faculty Chair to prepare letters of support.
+As Research Director for Projects and Impact, Dr Celia Donert is responsible for supporting your applications for internal and external funding, as well as advising on your strategies for research impact.
+She provides academic advice on project proposals, reviews all proposals prior to submission to ensure strong funding applications, and seeks to maximise the impact of the Faculty’s research among the widest possible range of audiences and communities.

 Additional help is also available from the School of the Humanities and Social Sciences for those wishing to clarify their options and obtain support in writing academic proposals.
 The Schools Research Facilitator will review applications and provide feedback and comment.
 For larger applications, the Research Facilitator can organize a blind peer-review.